-The Joint Polar Satellite System-2 (JPSS-2) mission launched from the Vandenberg Space Force Base in Lompoc, California on November 10, 2023, and was redesignated NOAA-21.
-NOAA-21 as of March 1st 2024 was designated the Primary PM Weather satellite in the JPSS constellation, NOAA's next generation of weather satellites.
+The Joint Polar Satellite System-2 (JPSS-2) mission launched from the Vandenberg Space Force Base in Lompoc, California on November 10, 2023, and was redesignated as NOAA-21 when it became operational.
+On March 1, 2024, NOAA-21 was designated the Primary PM Weather satellite in the JPSS constellation, NOAA's next generation of weather satellites.
 It is operating advanced instruments including the Visible Infrared Imaging Radiometer Suite (VIIRS), the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Clouds and the Earth's Radiant Energy System (CERES), and the Ozone Mapping and Profiler Suite (OMPS).
-The vehicle and instruments are all operating within specifications, except the primary Ka-Band Transmitter failed shortly after launch and NOAA-21 is operating off of its backup Ka-Band Transmitter during primary operations.
+The vehicle and instruments are all operating within specifications, except the primary Ka-Band Transmitter, which failed shortly after launch, requiring NOAA-21 to operate off of its backup Ka-Band Transmitter.

-The Joint Polar Satellite System-1 (JPSS-1) launched on November 18, 2017 and redesignated NOAA-20.
-NOAA-20 operated as the Primary PM Weather satellites from February 12, 2019, until NOAA-21 was designated the primary satellite in the JPSS fleet in March 2024.
+The Joint Polar Satellite System-1 (JPSS-1) launched on November 18, 2017 and was re-designated NOAA-20 after handover.
+NOAA-20 operated as the Primary PM Weather satellite from February 12, 2019, until NOAA-21 was designated the primary satellite in the JPSS fleet in March 2024.
 At that time NOAA-20 was re-designated as the Secondary PM Weather satellite within the JPSS Constellation, and was also relocated half an orbit out of phase with NOAA-21.
-NOAA-20 is part of the JPSS fleet, NOAA's next generation of weather satellites.
 NOAA-20 is operating the Visible Infrared Imaging Radiometer Suite (VIIRS), the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Clouds and the Earth's Radiant Energy System (CERES), and the Ozone Mapping and Profiler Suite (OMPS) and is contributing to the continuity of observations that are critical for environmental monitoring and prediction.
 The vehicle and instruments are all operating within specifications.